Adults over 65 face a myriad of dental health problems. According to the CDC,

 Increasing vitamin intake, such as calcium and vitamin D, with doctor-approved supplements or diet changes can also help improve overall oral health.
 In addition, vitamins can help other areas of your health as well.
-As people age, bone loss becomes increasingly common, which can be mitigated with the help of vitamins and other supplements.
+As people age, bone loss becomes increasingly common.
+Vitamins and other supplements which can be mitigate bone loss.

 If you or your loved one don’t have traditional dental insurance that covers things like preventive and routine care, that doesn’t mean that there is no way for them to receive care.
 Some of the financial resources available to seniors for dental care include:

 Medicare doesn’t cover most routine or preventative dental care.
 There are unique situations in which Medicare will cover dental.
 These include: